fmstam/MLS/readme.md

-**CEOT-DRL** is deep reinforcement learning (DRL) package mainly used in the Centro de Electrónica, Optoelectronica e Telecomunicações (CEOT) research center for DRL research on networking and systems. **CEOT-DRL** is designed such that it abstracts almost everything.
+**CEOT-DRL** is a deep reinforcement learning (DRL) package mainly used in the Centro de Electrónica, Optoelectronica e Telecomunicações (CEOT) research center: https://www.ceot.ualg.pt/ for DRL research on networking and systems. **CEOT-DRL** is designed such that it abstracts almost everything.
 Therefore, regardless of which computational graph platform is used to define the neural nets, it still can run smoothly.

 Published version of **CEOT-DRL** 0.1 supports only common DRL algorithms, but our own models/algorithms will be published here after the papers gets published.
 Currently supported algorithms: